-Amazingly, after many sad mornings, I had woken up with a smile, I felt complete.
-I felt like a chapter of my life had closure and I was ready to move on.
-I felt fulfilled.
-And then I realized what was missing in our relationship; a hug.
+And then I discovered the importance of a simple hug.
+I realized what was missing in our relationship; a HUG.
 The hug that should have been given every time we met.
-The hug that should have been given every time we parted.
-The hug you give someone, just in case you never see him again.
+The hug that should have been exchanged every time we parted.
+The hug you give someone, just in case you never see them again.
 The hug that is almost always the answer to everything.
-The hug that took my pain away.
+The hug that finally took my pain away.

 Do you hug your near and dear ones every time you meet or say goodbye?